midigurdy/midigurdy/README.md

-# midigurdy
+# MidiGurdy

-The main repository of the MidiGurdy - The Electronic Hurdy-Gurdy
+The main repository of the MidiGurdy - The Electronic Hurdy-Gurdy.